-The transit project assessment project is a proponent-led, self-assessment process and does not require Minister and Cabinet approval.
-Timelines have been prescribed for the transit project assessment process that pertain to both public proponents and the Minister.
+The project assessment process is a self-assessment process and does not require Minister and Cabinet approval.
+Timelines have been prescribed for the project assessment process that pertain to both proponents and the Minister.
 The process starts with a defined project.
-The transit regulation includes requirements for consultation including notification, studies, assessing the potential impacts that a transit project may have on the environment, and documentation of this work through the preparation of an Environmental Project Report.
+The transit regulation includes requirements for consultation including notification, studies, assessing the potential impacts that a transit or rail project may have on the environment, and documentation of this work through the preparation of an Environmental Project Report.
 There is an opportunity under the process to submit an objection to the Minister.
-The Minister may only require further consideration of the transit project (including requiring an individual EA) or impose conditions if the project may have a negative impact on a matter of provincial importance that relates to a natural environment or cultural heritage value/interest or a constitutionally protected Aboriginal or treaty right.
+The Minister may only require further consideration of the transit project (including requiring a comprehensive EA) or impose conditions if the project may have a negative impact on a matter of provincial importance that relates to a natural environment or cultural heritage value/interest or a constitutionally protected Aboriginal or treaty right.

-Proponents of dedicated municipal transit facilities or services, other than heavy rail, have the option to provide written notice to the Director of Environmental Assessment Branch and the appropriate regional director of the ministry indicating their intent to proceed with their transit project pursuant to the MCEA.
-The MCEA does not include heavy rail projects as an undertaking.

-For those transit projects that are included in Schedule 1 in the Transit Regulation and will involve mixed uses (i.e., cars and public transit) or will involve other infrastructure projects that are not part of the dedicated transit project, proponents are required to proceed with their undertaking pursuant to the MCEA.
+Proponents of dedicated municipal transit facilities or services, other than heavy rail, have the option to provide written notice to the Director of Environmental Assessment Branch indicating their intent to proceed with their project pursuant to the MCEA.
+For those transit or rail projects that will involve mixed uses (i.e., cars and public transit) or will involve other infrastructure projects that are not part of the dedicated transit project, proponents are required to proceed with their undertaking pursuant to the MCEA after giving written notice to the Director of Environmental Assessment Branch of their transit project.